byteally/webapi/docs/haskell-client.rst

 As request to Uber API requires an Authorization header, we include that in our contract for each route.
 The data type `Token <https://hackage.haskell.org/package/uber-0.1.0.0/docs/Uber-Auth.html#t:Token>`_ used in the header is defined `here <https://hackage.haskell.org/package/uber-0.1.0.0/docs/Uber-Auth.html>`_

 There is still one piece missing though.
 Serialization/ de-serialization of request/response data types.
-To do that, we need to give `FromJSON <http://hackage.haskell.org/package/aeson-0.3.2.0/docs/Data-Aeson.html#t:FromJSON>`_ instance for our response and `ToParam <https://hackage.haskell.org/package/webapi-0.2.2.0/docs/WebApi-Param.html#t:ToParam>`_ instance for the query param datatype.
+To do that, we need to give `FromJSON <http://hackage.haskell.org/package/aeson-0.3.2.0/docs/Data-Aeson.html#t:FromJSON>`_ instance for our response and :wahackage:`ToParam </WebApi-Param.html#t:ToParam>` instance for the query param datatype.

 ::